Leojino/csbc1010-notes-app-client/README.md

 - Important: you do not need to modify anything in this repo.
 ```

 This is the Presentation Tier for a simple Notes app.
-Built in React, where users can:
+Built in [React,js](https://reactjs.org/), where users can:
 1. View all notes with notes’ content, creation date and last modified date,
 2. Create a new note,
 3. Update an existing note,